Home

 Yet, all over the world people still associate Christmas with winter.
 In places where there are no snow, people would use Frosty sprays to cover their window panes with pretend snow.
 Kids would make snowman - not out of snow but with papers, cotton and foam balls...etc

 In Singapore, an island just north of the Equator, a snow machine is made to produce snowlike flakes (actually soap bubbles) just to enhance the spirit of Christmas.
+There's also an indoor Snow City where snow is artificially made, just for the experience of an outdoor/indoor winter.
 The Spirit of Christmas is generally wintery and white.

 OBJECTIVES